zdeslav/metrics/README.md

 Metrics
 =======

-*UNDER CONSTRUCTION*

 Metrics is a C++ library which provides simple metrics tracking for Windows applications, inspired by [statsd] metrics.

-It is based on [statsd protocol], and provides C++ client library for statsd server, as well as server implementation.
+It is based on [statsd protocol], and provides C++ client library for statsd, as well as server implementation.

 [statsd]: https://github.com/etsy/statsd/blob/master/docs/metric_types.md/ "statsd metrics"
 [statsd protocol]: https://github.com/b/statsd_spec